Chemical peels in London

 - Removal of hyperpigmentation and improvement in skin tone and texture

-- Treatment of pre-cancerous skin lesions including actinic keratosis
+- Treatment of pre-cancerous skin lesions, including actinic keratosis

 RealSelf Top Doctors

-RealSelf top doctor status is awarded to less than 10% of the RealSelf doctor community.
-This status is earned by achieving consistently high patient satisfaction (from RealSelf reviews), getting excellent feedback on expert answers to patient questions, and after investing significant time in Q&A and other doctor activity.
-RealSelf top doctors are rated among the very best surgeons in the United Kingdom and USA.
+RealSelf’s top doctor status is awarded to less than 10% of the RealSelf doctor community.
+This status is earned by achieving consistently high patient satisfaction (from RealSelf reviews), getting excellent feedback on expert answers to patient questions, and investing significant time in Q&A and other doctor activities.
+RealSelf’s top doctors are rated among the very best surgeons in the United Kingdom.

 Structure and function of skin